-4.1 Model paths
+4.1 Model paths and initial package

-4.1.1 For each of the Bachelor's and Master's programmes, as well as the specific teacher training programme, the faculty should provide a model path which should encompass 54 to 66 credits per academic year.

-4.1.2 For each bridging programme encompassing no more than 66 credits, the faculty should provide a model path that will allow the student to complete the entire bridging programme within a single academic year.
-For each bridging programme of more than 66 credits, the faculty should provide a model path that will allow the student to complete the entire bridging programme within two academic years.
+- 4.1.1 For each of the Bachelor's and Master's programmes, the faculty should provide a model path which should encompass 54 to 66 credits per academic year. - 4.1.2 For each bridging programme encompassing no more than 66 credits, the faculty should provide a model path that will allow the student to complete the entire bridging programme within a single academic year.
+For each bridging programme of more than 66 credits, the faculty should provide a model path that will allow the student to complete the entire bridging programme within two academic years. - 4.1.3 The initial package is the first model path that newly enrolled Bachelor's students have to take if they have not obtained a Bachelor's degree before.